-Designation given to the River Lugg SAC).
-Exceptionally, where there is a negative effect, Competent Authorities may only agree to a project where there are no alternative solutions regardless of economic considerations and there are imperative reasons of over-riding public interest and that any compensatory measures are taken.
-As alternatives exist, albeit with greater landscape effects, any selected alignment will be at risk of challenge though the Conservation Regulations (2010).
-The River Wye SAC would be crossed with both eastern and western options.
+It is important to note that any project should normally only proceed where it has been ascertained that it will not significantly affect the integrity of a European Site (Nature Designation given to the River Lugg SAC).
+Exceptionally, where there is a significant effect, Competent Authorities may only agree to a project where there are no alternative solutions regardless of economic considerations, there are imperative reasons of over-riding public interest and that any mitigation measures are taken.
+As alternatives exist with lower impacts and as there may not be an overriding interest in an Eastern Corridor, any selected alignment will be at risk of challenge at the Planning and Orders stages of the project though the Conservation Regulations (2010).